BOWLING GREEN

 Why is the levy needed?

-Our school district is asking voters for new funds to support day-to-day operations – and the reason is simple: Our last levy for new operating funds (passed nearly 14 years ago, in 2010!) is no longer meeting the needs of our students and teachers.
+Our school district is asking voters for new funds to support day-to-day operations – and the reason is simple: Our last levy for new operating funds (passed in 2010!) is no longer meeting the needs of our students and teachers.

 More than 80% of our operating budget goes toward teachers and support staff.
-It costs $105,716 per day to operate our district.
+It costs $105,716 per day to operate our district (365 days a year!).
 That includes 229 teachers, 153 support staff, and more than 371,000 miles of bussing each year!
 Costs have increased steadily by 2.42% every year for the past decade, but funding has only increased by 1.75%.

 How has the district seen costs increase?

-Although the district maintains a healthy cash reserve and regularly pursues cost-cutting measures, rising costs, including services, benefits, and salaries, have exceeded district revenue.
+Although the district regularly evaluates and pursues cost-cutting measures, rising costs, including services, benefits, and salaries, have exceeded district revenue.

 During the past ten years, the district's revenues have increased at an average annual rate of 1.75%.
 However, costs of products and services necessary to conduct day-to-day school business have increased at an average annual rate of 2.42%.